Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma Working Group: Introduction

 Cox regression has been widely used in clinical trial for treatment effect estimation.
-A natural extension of Cox regression model for NPH setting is including a time varying coefficient for treatment (CoxTD) ~\cite{Putter2005}.
-However, one major challenge of this approach is the specification of appropriate ``time function" before trial begins.
-Putter et al 2005 ~\cite{Putter2005} also suggested ``log-time" function as a ``reasonable" choice to diminish the influence of very early events.
-An extensive simulation study in Callegaro and Spiessens 2017 ~\cite{Callegaro2017} showed that the CoxTD model does not perform well in terms of power when the underlying survival pattern is delayed treatment effect.
+A natural extension of Cox regression model for NPH setting is including a time varying coefficient for treatment (CoxTD) (~\cite{Putter2005}).
+However, one major challenge of this approach is the specification of appropriate ``time function" before trial begins. ~\cite{Putter2005} also suggested ``log-time" function as a ``reasonable" choice to diminish the influence of very early events.
+An extensive simulation study in ~\cite{Callegaro2017} showed that the CoxTD model does not perform well in terms of power when the underlying survival pattern is delayed treatment effect.
 Moreover, the HR as a continuous function of time for the primary treatment effect summary is not appealing to clinicians, regulators and patients.

 Combination tests provide robust testing of hypothesis approach when the type of NPH is unknown.
 In a combination test, multiple test statistic are considered at the same time to handle possibilities of different types of NPH when trial data emerges.
-A combination test can combine multiple rank-based tests ~\cite{Lee2007} or rank-based tests with KM based tests ~\cite{Chi2000}.
-Notable works in this area include Breslow et al 1989 ~\cite{Breslow1989}, Lee 1996 ~\cite{Lee1996}, Chi and Tsai 2000 ~\cite{Chi2000}, Lee 2007 ~\cite{Lee2007}, Logan 2008 ~\cite{Logan2008}, Yang and Prentice 2010 ~\cite{YangPrentice2010}, Karrison 2016 ~\cite{Karrison2016}, Callegaro and Spiessens 2017 ~\cite{Callegaro2017}, and Lin et. al 2020 ~\cite{NPHsim2018}.
-Moreover, combination tests do not require pre-specification of a unique test while designing the trail.
+A combination test can combine multiple rank-based tests (~\cite{Lee2007}) or rank-based tests with KM based tests (~\cite{Chi2000}).
+Notable works in this area include ~\cite{Breslow1989}, ~\cite{Lee1996}, ~\cite{Chi2000}, ~\cite{Lee2007}, ~\cite{Logan2008}, ~\cite{YangPrentice2010}, ~\cite{Karrison2016}, ~\cite{Callegaro2017}, and ~\cite{NPHsim2018}.
+Moreover, combination tests do not require pre-specification of a unique test while designing the trial.
 Due to the flexibility of the test statistic, the combination test often provides robust power under wide class of alternative hypotheses.
 We have discussed utilities of one particular combination test further in Section 2.1.1 and 2.1.2.

-Other important work in this area are accelerated failure time (AFT) model ~\cite{James1979, Prentice1978, Chapman2013} and net benefit ~\cite{Buyse2010, Paron2016}.
+Other important work in this area are accelerated failure time (AFT) model (~\cite{James1979, Prentice1978, Chapman2013}) and net benefit (~\cite{Buyse2010, Paron2016}).
 Further details of different approaches are provided in the supplementary appendix.